enumivo/enu.wasmsdk/README.md

 ### Fixing an ABI, or Writing an ABI
 - The sections to the abi are pretty simple to understand and the syntax is purely JSON, so we are going to write our own ABI file.
 - Even after ABI generation is available, an important note should be made that the generator will never be completely perfect for every contract written, advanced features of the newest version of the ABI will require manual construction of the ABI, and odd and advanced C++ patterns could capsize the generators type deductions, so having a good knowledge of how to write an ABI should be an essential piece of knowledge of a smart contract writer.
-- Please refer to [developers.eos.io "How to write an abi"](https://developers.eos.io/enumivo-cpp/docs/how-to-write-an-abi), to learn about the different sections of an ABI.

 ### Installed Tools
 ---